Judge approves changes to Weinstein’s legal team

 Burke warned Weinstein that Baez and Sullivan would not be able to cross-examine McGowan “as vigorously as they might have otherwise” if prosecutors were to call her as a witness because they couldn’t use information that they learned in representing her.

 The judge said Baez and Sullivan could’ve used emails uncovered in Weinstein’s criminal case in which the film producer discussed McGowan’s planting allegations to aid her defense.
+Baez and Sullivan agreed not to share any material from McGowan’s case with Weinstein’s other lawyers.

+Asked while leaving the courtroom if he’s happy with his new legal team, Weinstein responded “absolutely.”

+“I wish him the best of luck,” Brafman said outside the courthouse.

 The next hearing in the case is scheduled for March 8.